alatarum/frugen/README.md

     The exceptions are:

     * all text is always encoded as if the language code was English (ASCII, 1 byte per character)
-    * encoding is selected automatically based on value range of the supplied data, only binary format can be enforced by specifying the length other than LEN_AUTO.
+    * encoding is selected either automatically based on value range of the supplied data, or by specifying it explicitly

-  * Data decoding from all the declared formats.
+  * Data decoding from all the formats defined by the specification.
     Exception: Unicode is not supported

-  * Internal use area creation, with the following limitations:
+  * Internal use area creation, only with automatic sizing

-    * Only from file
-    * Only automatic sizing, all data must be specified in the input template file

   * Chassis information area creation
   * Board information area creation
   * Product information area creation